DaFuqs/LootCrates/README.md

-# LootCrates
+# Loot Crates

 ## About

-LootCrates is mod for Minecraft for the fabric mod loader that adds additional chests and shulker boxes with a twist.
+LootCrates is mod for Minecraft for the fabric mod loader that adds additional chests and shulker boxes, but with a twist.
 The container blocks do not generate naturally in the world.
 Instead they are ment to be used by server administrators or modpack makers to distribute loot in structures, add them as drops, or use them as rewards for quests.